harvanchik/tailwind-template/README.md

 ### Node Modules

-First and foremost, make sure to run `npm install` in the terminal in the root directory of this project.
+First and foremost, make sure to run `pnpm install` in the terminal in the root directory of this project.
 This will install all of the required dependencies and generate your **node_modules** folder.
 This step is very important.

 ## Project Styles

 ### Tailwind CSS

 This project uses [Tailwind CSS](https://tailwindcss.com/ 'TailwindCSS'), a utility-first CSS framework.
 The required dependencies should already be included in this project.
-If you are missing the **node_modules** folder, simply run `npm install`, and it should generate with the dependencies specified in the **package.json** file.
+If you are missing the **node_modules** folder, simply run `pnpm install`, and it should generate with the dependencies specified in the **package.json** file.

 ### Tailwind Intellisense